 Affected neonates have a protuberant abdomen with huge, firm, smooth, symmetric kidneys.
 Severely affected neonates commonly have pulmonary hypoplasia secondary to the in utero effects of renal dysfunction and oligohydramnios.

-Diagnosis may be difficult, especially without a family history.
+Diagnosis of autosomal recessive polycystic kidney disease may be difficult, especially without a family history.
 Ultrasonography may show renal or hepatic cysts; definitive diagnosis may require biopsy.
 Ultrasonography in late pregnancy usually allows presumptive in utero diagnosis.
+If postnatal ultrasonography is not definitive, MRI or CT may be diagnostic.
 If needed, molecular testing for PKHD1 can be done when clinical criteria is not met.

 With fusion anomalies, the kidneys are joined, but the ureters enter the bladder on each side.
-These anomalies increase the risk of ureteropelvic junction obstruction, vesicoureteral reflux, congenital renal cystic dysplasia (see Congenital Renal Cystic Dysplasia), and injury caused by anterior abdominal trauma.
+These anomalies increase the risk of ureteropelvic junction obstruction, vesicoureteral reflux, congenital renal cystic dysplasia, and injury caused by anterior abdominal trauma.

 Horseshoe kidney, the most common fusion anomaly, occurs when renal parenchyma on each side of the vertebral column is joined at the corresponding (usually lower) poles; an isthmus of renal parenchyma or fibrous tissue joins at the midline.
 The ureters course medially and anteriorly over this isthmus and generally drain well.
 Obstruction, if present, is usually secondary to insertion of the ureters high in the renal pelvis.
 Pyeloplasty relieves the obstruction and can be done without resecting the isthmus.